Connexion 3.0: API-first for all¶

 Feedback¶

-For questions, comments, and feedback, please comment on the Connexion 3 alpha release announcement
+For questions, comments, and feedback, please comment on the discussion which will be created and pinned after the release.